westurner/dotfiles/index.rst

 APT ("Advanced Packaging Tool") is the core of Debian package management.

-An APT package repository serves :ref:`DEB` packages created with :ref:`Dpkg`.
+* An APT package repository serves :ref:`DEB` packages created with :ref:`Dpkg`.

-An APT package repository can be accessed from a local filesystem or over a network protocol ("apt transports") like HTTP, HTTPS, RSYNC, FTP, and BitTorrent.
+* An APT package repository can be accessed from a local filesystem or over a network protocol ("apt transports") like HTTP, HTTPS, RSYNC, FTP, and BitTorrent (`debtorrent`).

   An example of APT usage
   (e.g. to maintain an updated :ref:`Ubuntu` :ref:`Linux` system):

 .. code-block:: bash